ljfabian/ljfabian.github.io/docs/snakemake/Snakefiles.md

 This would call both rule _a_ to get the original required input file, but also rule _b_.
 As _b_ also has an input file, snakemake will do the same thing as it did for all.
 It will check if the *input* exists already, and if not, search for another rule producing this file.
 This is how you can chain multiple rules together across an entire Snakefile.

+Rules inputs and outputs can actually be reffered to in other rules, making the chaining very explicit: `rules.b.output`

 ## Calling snakefiles
-As mentinoed above, you would use ``snakemake all` to call a snakemake workflow to run.
+As mentioned above, you would use ``snakemake all` to call a snakemake workflow to run.
 You can add additional sections into the call to make it run under certain conditions.

 If you specify mamba/conda environments that need to be used, you would add:
 - `--use-conda` or `-cdm`.